 Stanford clarification regarding NIH stipend levels

-The Graduate Student Compensation Limit for Fiscal Year 2015 NRSA awards research grants is tied to the "0" level of experience stipend level for postdocs.
-Therefore, the limit is $42,840 salary plus benefits and tuition) when budgeting graduate students on research grants.
+The Graduate Student Compensation Limit for NRSA awards research grants is tied to the "0" level of experience stipend level for postdocs.
+Therefore, the limit is the amount published in the NIH Guide, salary plus benefits and tuition) when budgeting graduate students on research grants.

 The University Provost establishes minimum funding levels based on the years of cumulative research experience a postdoctoral scholar has when appointed.
 Departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.
 If you have questions about funding rates or guidelines, please contact the Office of Postdoctoral Affairs

 Stanford Policy, OMB Circular A-21 and the Uniform Guidance establishes the principle that administrative salaries (salaries of clerical and administrative personnel) should normally be treated as indirect costs F&A (Facilities & Administrative).